 Verify that spent fuel assemblies being transferred and the configuration of spent fuel assemblies in the shielded transfer canister (STC) and receiving spent fuel pool meet the requirements specified in the LR, SER, TSs, and licensee procedures.

-Verify equipment used during operational activities has met all maintenance criteria required by manufacture and licensee.
+Verify equipment used during operational activities has met all maintenance criteria required by the manufacturer and licensee.
 Verify pre-inspections of the STC and transfer cask (HI-TRAC) have been performed.

-Verify that the licensee has implemented the site radiological protection program for activities such as contamination controls, temporary shielding, distance, surveys (neutron) associated with the inter-unit fuel transfer.
+Verify that the licensee has implemented the site radiological protection program for activities such as contamination controls, temporary shielding, distance, and surveys (neutron) associated with the inter-unit fuel transfer.